Vlad-Frolov/micro-blogger-web/user_stories.md

 ## Tasks

+### Login/out Header links

+* Create a header bar that contains conditional login/logout links
+* Admins should also have a link to manage users

 ### User Bios

 As an author, I want to be able to write a short bio that is displayed with each of my postings.

+### Date Picker

+Please introduce a datepicker for the blog edit form.

 ### BUG: Publishing

 It has been reported that authors are not able to publish their blogs

+### User Table UI

+The admin users index table is a little tight.
+Provide some styling to increase the legibility.

 ### Moderation